OSCOLA Guidelines

 Favre (n 3) 123.

-Include the author’s name, the title of the article in single quotation marks, the year of publication in brackets, the volume number, issue number (if applicable), and the journal name in italics, followed by the article's first page.
+Include the author’s name, the title of the article in single quotation marks, the year of publication in brackets, the volume number, issue number (if applicable), and the journal name, followed by the article's first page.

 Example: